juannpg/NextJS-Suspense-Rendering/README.md

 - For a Suspense component to work properly, all of its content must rely on a promise.

 ## Deployment:
-To view the app on your computer, simply clone the repository and run:
+To view the app on your computer, open this codesandbox: [https://vq245q-3000.csb.app/](https://vq245q-3000.csb.app/)

+or simply clone the repository and run:
 ```
 npm run dev
 ```